valexa/VASandboxFileAccess/README.markdown

 Introduction
 ------------

-VASandboxFileAccess is a two-pronged implementation of file access and persistence with both the 10.7.3 sandboxing api's and the NSApplicationDelegate state restoration api, if permissions are needed for a file it spawns a powerbox open dialog to the user, once permission is aquired a bookmark is saved to provide persistence.
+VASandboxFileAccess is a two-pronged implementation of file access and persistence with both the 10.7.3 sandboxing api's and the NSApplicationDelegate state restoration api, if permissions are needed for a file it spawns a powerbox open dialog to the user, once permission is aquired a bookmark is saved to provide persistence (a secure bookmark is attempted first with the regular one as a fallback).

 Secure bookmarks